 We recently had the opportunity to work with a pharmaceutical company that is breaking new ground when it comes to treatments for life-threatening ailments like cancer.
-Seeking to innovate across the organization — from R&D to IT — this company reached out to the DevOps team at Flux7 to help it migrate its Cloudera Hadoop-based analytics systems to AWS.
+Seeking to innovate across the organization — from R&D to IT — this company reached out to the DevOps consulting team at Flux7 to help it migrate its Cloudera Hadoop-based analytics systems to AWS.
 Specifically, the vision was to take all of its diverse data sets to the cloud, establishing a highly available and secure environment where the firm could conduct data modeling and data analysis while protecting sensitive data and ensuring GxP and HIPAA compliance.

 This firm has many different data sets from multiple sources.
 The job of the R&D analytics group is to standardize the data across these sets and sources to ensure that the data is usable.
 One of the goals of the migration, therefore, was to create an integrated layer for the incoming data where the data would be standardized.
 The layer would then organize the data in such a manner that it could be easily accessed by different stakeholder and their different tools.
-To begin, Flux7 assessed the business and technical requirements and designed the architecture.
+To begin, we assessed the business and technical requirements and designed the architecture.

 The services are made available to end-users through Active Directory verification; once approved, they can access the data through a Cloudera Hadoop cluster.
 While demand for the system will not increase dramatically with the migration, having on-demand access to the data is critical.
 Therefore, the new architecture was built using ELB to ensure consistent application performance.